 Biopolymer-based adhesive for different types of surfaces

 The CSIC has developed an eco-friendly adhesive with properties and characteristics unique in the industry.
 In addition to high mechanical and chemical resistance, its ease of application and low production cost make this an ideal adhesive for a wide range of surfaces.
 We are seeking companies interested in acquiring the patent licence, to undertake the development of new adhesive products.

 Vitamin derivative for the control of the Huanglongbing psyllids vectors (HLB)

-The Spanish Research Council (CSIC) has developed a compound for the biostimulation of the natural defense mechanisms of the plants.
-In particular, the compound has been particularly effective in controlling the insects of the Trioza erytreae and Diapharoina citri, vector of the bacterium (Candidatus Liberibacter) that causes the Huanglongbing disease (HLB), considered the most destructive disease that currently affects crops citrus worldwide.
+The Spanish Research Council (CSIC) has developed a compound for biostimulation of the natural defence mechanisms of plants.
+In particular, this compound has been particularly effective in controlling the insects Trioza erytreae and Diapharoina citri, vectors of the bacterium Candidatus liberibacter that causes Huanglongbing disease (HLB).
+This is considered the most destructive disease that currently affects citrus crops worldwide.
 Partners are being sought to exploit the existing know-how.

 Formulations for improving agricultural production in drought conditions

-CSIC has developed a series of formulations based on organic molecules that improve the tolerance of plants under severe conditions of drought and high salinity of the environment, main problem in agricultural production, resulting in large economic losses.
-The origin of this problem lies mainly in the desertification of the environment due to climate change or irrigation with low quality water with high salt content.
+The IPNA-CSIC has developed a series of formulations based on organic molecules that improve the tolerance of plants under severe conditions of drought and high salinity of the environment.
+This is a severe problem in agricultural production, resulting in large economic losses.
+Its origin lies mainly in the desertification of the environment due to climate change, or irrigation with low quality water with high salt content.